Comparing Logical and Physical ERD

 visual diff window

-• Left hand side: A list of diagrams in the two projects selected on left and right hand side
+• Left-hand side: A list of diagrams in the two projects selected on the left and right-hand sides.

 • Middle: A pane that has two sides.
-Each side represents a project and one of its diagram.
-Comparison is made for the two sides.
+Each side represents a project and one of its diagrams.
+A comparison is made for the two sides.

-• Bottom: Difference of the two diagrams are shown here.
+• Bottom: The differences between the two diagrams are shown here.

-4. At the top left corner of the Visual Diff window, select Transitor to be the comparison strategy.
+4. At the top left corner of the Visual Diff window, select Transitor as the comparison strategy.

 change strategy

-• ID: Shapes will be matched base on their internal model element ID.
-This way of comparison is useful when visualizing differences for different stages of design.
+• ID: Shapes will be matched based on their internal model element ID.
+This type of comparison is useful for visualizing differences between different stages of a design.

-• Name: Shapes will be matched base on their names.
-This way of comparison is useful when visualizing differences for external works.
-Typical examples are to compare databases and class models.
+• Name: Shapes will be matched based on their names.
+This type of comparison is useful for visualizing differences in external works.
+Typical examples include comparing databases and class models.

-• Transitor: Shapes will be matches base on their transition established by Model Transitor.
-This way of comparison is useful when visualizing differences for different Models.
+• Transitor: Shapes will be matched based on their transition established by the Model Transitor.
+This type of comparison is useful for visualizing differences between different models.

-5. Next to the Strategy setting, there is a drop down menu for selecting the things to compare.
-For View, differences like the coordinate of shape will be reported.
-For Model Element, differences such as the name of model element or other specification-level changes will be reported.
-As we are interested in knowing only the differences at schema level, select Model Element.
+5. Next to the Strategy setting, there is a drop-down menu for selecting what to compare.
+For View, differences like the coordinates of a shape will be reported.
+For Model Element, differences such as the name of a model element or other specification-level changes will be reported.
+Since we are only interested in knowing the differences at the schema level, select Model Element.

 change compare

 6. Check the results.
-Differences between logical and physical ERD can then be found easily.
+The differences between the logical and physical ERDs can now be easily found.

 7. result of comparison

-1. ID column has been added in physical ERD.
+1. The ID column has been added in the physical ERD.

 2. The one-to-many relationship has been added.

-4. Entity Order has been renamed to Purchase_Order.
+4. The Order entity has been renamed to Purchase_Order.